Marcelo Grohe: Al-Ittihad

-At the end of 2018, Grohe was sold for US$3 million to Al-Ittihad Club of Saudi Arabia.
+At the end of 2018, Grohe was sold for US$3 million to Al-Ittihad of Saudi Arabia.
 He signed a 31/2-year contract, but was initially sidelined by a wrist injury that required surgery.

-On 8 November 2019, he made his season debut, in 4–0 win home against Al-Riyadh in King Cup.
+On 8 November 2019, he made his season debut, in a 4–0 home win against Al-Riyadh in the King Cup.

-On 2 December 2020, Grohe saved an Éver Banega penalty to help send Al-Ittihad to Arab Club Champions Cup final.
-Grohe played 31 games in 2020–2021 season, finishing the season with 8 clean sheets and wins the goalkeeper of the month award 3 times.
+On 2 December 2020, Grohe saved an Éver Banega penalty to help send Al-Ittihad to the Arab Club Champions Cup final.
+Grohe played 31 games in the 2020–21 season, finishing with eight clean sheets, winning the goalkeeper of the month award three times.

-He ended his stint where in total there were 5 seasons defending the team, 141 matches and two important titles: the Saudi Championship in 2022/23 and the Saudi Super Cup in 2022.
+In 2024 he ended his stint with the club after five seasons, 141 matches and two titles: the 2022–23 Saudi Pro League and the 2022 Saudi Super Cup.

 Al-Kholood

 On 30 June 2024, Grohe joined newly promoted Saudi Pro League side Al-Kholood.